Quinnduong/Telecom-Company---Data-Analytics-project/README.md

 Therefore, finding those factors that increase customer attrition is important to take necessary actions to reduce this attrition.

 The main goal of our project is to develop an understanding of the cause of customer attrition which assists telecom operators to predict customers who are most likely subject to attrition, and what to do to retain the most valuable customer.
-We will find how we can maximize the profit by retaining customer, and, how we can reduce the attrition rate by identifying the issues.
+I will find how we can maximize the profit by retaining customer, and, how we can reduce the attrition rate by identifying the issues.